By Tracy Achen | Updated February 13, 2019

 Even though you’ll no longer receive an exemption per dependent child on your taxes, claiming dependents still matters because it affects other tax benefits.
 Being able to claim a dependent child can means you’ll be eligible (under certain situation) to:

 Only one divorced parent can claim a child as a dependent.
 It’s common for the custodial parent – the one the child spends more than half the year with – to claim the dependent.

-Instead, the IRS stipulated conditions for claiming the deduction.
-For example, from 2009 and forward, the custodial parent is the one with whom the child resides the greater number of nights during the year, regardless of the terms of the divorce decree.
+The IRS has stipulated conditions for claiming a dependent child.
+For example, the custodial parent is the one with whom the child resides the greater number of nights during the year, regardless of the terms of the divorce decree.
 If the number of nights spent with each parent is equal, then the parent with the higher adjusted gross income is considered to be the residential or custodial parent.